TL;DR

 Anthropic's Claude Code plans, reads, edits, and runs commands across your codebase with permission prompts and tool use built in.
 It is the AI coding CLI that feels closest to having a senior engineer in your tmux pane.
 Skills, subagents, hooks, and MCP servers make it extensible in ways that matter for real work.

 Reach for it when you want an agent that can actually finish a multi-file task, not just autocomplete a line.
+If you are choosing between Claude Code and the OpenAI stack, the Claude Code vs Codex vs Cursor vs OpenCode comparison is the cleaner next read.

 npm install -g @anthropic-ai/claude-codeHook: OpenAI's answer to Claude Code, open-source and sandboxed.

 Codex is OpenAI's coding agent for the terminal.
 It reads and modifies your codebase with sandboxed execution, which means destructive commands need explicit approval.
 It pairs naturally with GPT-5.x models and is a strong pick if you already live inside the OpenAI ecosystem.
+For recent product direction, read the Codex April changelog.

 Reach for it when you want parity with Claude Code on a different model stack, or when open-source and sandboxing are non-negotiable.